 Subject: Design and Technology

 Department: Design and Technology

 Qualification Type: GCSE

-Exam Board: AQA (8552)
+Exam Board: Eduqas (C600QS)

-GCSE Design and Technology encourages students to use their creativity and imagination to design and make prototypes that solve real and relevant problems, considering their own and others' needs, wants and values.
+GCSE Design and Technology encourages students to use their creativity and problem solving skills to design and make prototypes that address real and relevant problems, considering their own and others' needs, wants and values.
+Students will gain knowledge and understanding of a wide range of materials, designing skills manufacturing processes and an insight into related sectors.

-Students will gain knowledge and understanding of a wide range of materials, manufacturing processes and design and making skills while gaining an insight into related sectors.
-During Year 10 students will undertake two design and make activities as well as mini projects and focused practical tasks which will prepare them for their assessment task in Year 11.
+During Year 10 students will under take focused practical tasks including modelling, presentation skills and 3d printing to develop knowledge and skills about materials and processes.
+Students will also complete a mini NEA piece of coursework which will prepare them for their assessment task in Year 11.
 The assessment task will be undertaken throughout Year 11.
-Students will be expected to design and make a high quality final piece and produce a detailed portfolio to support their design ideas and decisions.
+Students will be expected to design and make a high quality finished prototype and produce a detailed portfolio to support their design ideas and decisions.
 The tasks are set by the exam board and students will have 35 hours to complete this.
 An exam at the end of Year 11 will test knowledge and understanding of materials, processes, environmental and consumer issues and safety.
-There will also be links to Science and Maths with up to 15% of the questions related to these subjects.
+20% of the exam questions will have a Science and Maths link.